Система Orphus

 During the eruption, the ash worked as a powerful absorbent and "dried" the huge forest.
 Today, however, this area is gradually recovering and new plants like "Ivan-tea" (loosestrife) appears.

-After a walk through the Dead forest, you will move to Milkovo village (240 km, 6-7 hours).
+After a walk through the Dead forest, you will move to Milkovo village (240 km, 8-10 hours).
 Here you will stay at the hotel, have dinner and relax.

-Day 10 Ethnographic museum and rafting on the Bystraya river
+Day 10 Rafting on the Bystraya river

-After that you will go to the area of Malki village (170 km, 3 hours).
+Today you will go to the area of Malki village (170 km, 3 hours).
 You will have lunch on the river's bank, taste cooked salmon.

 Then rafting on the Bystraya river is waiting for you.
 It will last for 2-3 hours.
 The raft will be managed by a guide, so you can rest and fish.
 If you are lucky, during the walk you will see bears hunting fish going to spawn on the banks of the river.